Agile hardware development is not a thing! is it?

-In the world of software development many companies have switched to agile design methods, achieving a faster time to market, fewer bugs and an increased ROI compared to traditional approaches.
+In the world of software development many companies have switched to agile design methods.

-There is a great variety of agile methods for software, e.g., Test-Driven Development (TDD), Extreme Program-ming (XP) or Continuous Integration (CI).
-What all these methods have in common is the focus on quick iterations and fast feedback cycles, mainly achieved by rapid prototyping and unit testing.
+- What all these methods have in common is their focus on short iterations and fast feedback cycles. mainly achieved by rapid prototyping and unit testing.

 ‘Agile with Lubis shows our vision of an agile hardware development flow: